MillionConcepts/ce-mrm-processing/primary_bundle_documentation.md

 products: "temp", "latshift", "datminus", and "tbmod".
 This section describes their contents and organization.
 More details on the process used to derive them are given in the "Deconvolved Map Product Processing" section below.
+Note that the "tbmod" maps are in the bundle's miscellaneous collection, as they do not use CE MRM observational data as an input.
+The others are in the bundle's data collection.

 ### Projection

-These products contain maps of the lunar service in equirectangular projection at 32 pixels per degree, centered on 0 degrees latitude / 0 degrees longitude.
+These products contain maps of the lunar surface in equirectangular projection at 32 pixels per degree, centered on 0 degrees latitude / 0 degrees longitude.
 All maps cover -180 to 180 degrees longitude. "temp" and "latshift" products cover -75 to 75 degrees latitude; "datminus"